adeto300/Computer-Network-Group-Project/README.md

 To develop a command line tool for trace-route, parsing its output, and performing a statistical analysis of the trace-route results.

+HOW TO BUILD RUN THE CODE
+1. Download trstats.py and requirements.txt into a newly created folder directory
+2. open this folder in visual studio code with a python environment
+3. run "pip install -r requirements.txt" to install all the code dependencies
+4. run the code in the terminal by typing: "python trstats.py -t www.example.com"
+5. check for the program output in the current directory

 Objective:
 This project will require using Python to create a command line tool that automatically executes traceroute multiple times towards a target domain name or IP address specified as command line parameter.
 Based on multiple trace-route executions, the program will need to derive latency statistics for each hop